Last Updated on November 22, 2021 by hungryoungwoman

 You can choose to have a higher budget with more of the activities above or go lower cutting down some of the places we explored, you make the decisions!

 So, ready to fly to Singapore?
-Start here by first booking your flights!
+Start here first by booking your hotel!

 Until then, happy traveling! xx